 General Victor returned to military duty in 1806, thanks to Marshal Lannes, who wanted him as chief of staff.
 Victor’s conduct at the Battles of Jena and Pultusk returned him to Napoleon’s favour.
 In command of the First Corps of the Grande Armée at the Battle of Friedland in 1807, Victor’s performance earned him a marshal’s baton and an appointment as the military governor of Berlin.
 In 1808, he was created Duke of Belluno.
 This was said to be Napoleon’s idea of a joke.

 ‘It will be pleasant,’ said the Emperor, for whom such jokes were not at all common, ‘to name Beau-Soleil Duke of Bellune [beautiful moon].’
 (3)

 From 1808 to 1811, Marshal Victor saw continuous service in the Peninsular War.
 In 1812, he commanded a corps in the invasion of Russia.
 He protected the retreating Grande Armée as it crossed the Berezina River.
-In 1813 he fought at Dresden and Leipzig.
+In 1813 he fought at the battles of Dresden and Leipzig.
 In 1814 he was entrusted with defence of the Vosges.

 Disgrace at Montereau

 In February 1814, Marshal Victor arrived at the Battle of Montereau later than Napoleon had ordered.
 The Emperor was furious.
 He deprived Victor of the command of his corps and told him to leave the army.